SCOTT & BAILEY: Season Two

 Each episode sees Rachel and Janet deal with serious crimes that are both challenging and emotionally difficult as well as cope with their own complex personal lives.
 Stories for this series include the brutal murders of two men, months apart.
 Can Rachel and Janet discover the connection between them?

-Episode One (New Season Premiere) airs Thursday, May 9, 2013 at 10 p.m. - When Rachel’s estranged brother Dom (Liam Boyle) turns up on her doorstep, she doesn’t have the heart to turn him away.
+Episode One repeats Thursday, August 14, 2014 at 10 p.m. - When Rachel’s estranged brother Dom (Liam Boyle) turns up on her doorstep, she doesn’t have the heart to turn him away.
 But he has a lot to prove if he’s going to stay.
 Janet has a guest too; her mum Dorothy is living with her and Adrian, after an operation.
 But Dorothy winds Adrian up, and it’s not long before he’s packing his bags.

 When a murder suspect turns violent, DC Kevin Lumb (Ben Batt) leaps to Rachel’s defense, but his moment of glory is short-lived when sexy traffic cop Sean (Sean Maguire) swoops in and steals his thunder.
 Sean and Rachel haven’t seen each other for years, but the chemistry’s as strong as ever.

 In part one of a two-part crime story a badly burned body has turned up in remote woodland, and Gill (Amelia Bullmore) has the unenviable task of making an appeal to the public.
 A few days later another charred body is discovered.
 Syndicate 9 find themselves working alongside the formidable DCI Julie Dodson (Pippa Haywood).

 The team start to realize that their victims weren’t just murdered, but were tortured too.
 They make an arrest, but when their prime suspect’s brother is brutally murdered, it becomes clear that their investigation has just scratched the surface.